AztecProtocol/aztec-packages/docs/docs/tutorials/tutorials/contract_tutorials/token_contract.md

 ### Note on private state

-Private state in Aztec is all [UTXOs](https://en.wikipedia.org/wiki/Unspent_transaction_output) under the hood.
-Handling UTXOs is largely abstracted away from developers, but there are some unique things for developers to be aware of when creating and managing private state in an Aztec contract.
-See [State Variables](../contracts/writing_contracts/storage/main.md) to learn more about public and private state in Aztec.
+Private state in Aztec is all [UTXOs](/aztec/aztec/concepts/storage/index.md) to learn more about public and private state in Aztec.

 ## Contract Storage